 Summer Camp Recommendations

 Here's a common question that arrives to us from camp parents at this time of year: “I'd like to start getting our gear.
 Can you recommend a brand and type of hiking boot?
-She'd like to get started breaking them in before camp.”
+She'd like to break them in before camp.”

-There are many brands and types of hiking boots for backpacking, trying them on for comfort is best.
-They do not need to be anything fancy, but should be comfortable when trying them on for the 1st time, there shouldn't be much of a "breaking in" period, they should have a lot of comfort at the start.
+There are many brands and types of hiking boots for backpacking; trying them on for comfort is best.
+They do not need to be fancy, but should be comfortable when trying them on for the first time.
+There shouldn't be too much of a "breaking in" period; they should have a lot of comfort from the start!

-A heavy-duty backpacking boot may be too much boot for Alpengirl while a low (no ankle support) trail shoe will be too little boot with not enough support.
-No need for water-proof or Gore-tex.
+A heavy-duty backpacking boot may be too much boot for what we do at Alpengirl, while a low (no ankle support) trail shoe will be too little boot with not enough support.
+Waterproof or Gore-tex is not necessary.

-There are great sales people to help with proper fitting in store and awesome lacing techniques as well as figuring out if you want to wear just 1 pair of hiker socks or want to try wearing a pair of hiker socks + a pair of liner socks.
-People have different feelings on wearing 1 or 2 pairs of socks, I prefer wearing one GOOD pair of hiking socks and no liner socks, others want liner socks + hiking socks as they have found it helps them prevent blisters.
+There are great salespeople who can help fit your boot in-store, and show you awesome lacing techniques.
+They can also help you decide if you want to wear just 1 pair of hiking socks or if you want to try wearing a pair of hiking socks with a pair of liner socks.
+People have mixed feelings about wearing 1 or 2 pairs of socks; I prefer wearing one GOOD pair of hiking socks and no liner socks, while others want liner socks + hiking socks as they have found it helps them prevent blisters.
+If you know you are blister-prones, you can also try a liner with individual toes, to keep them from having a toe-blister party inside your boots.
+It's all about personal choice and comfort, and it's good to try different methods to find what works best for you!
 Here's more info on how to prevent blisters from the Washington Trails Association.

 As the Alpengirl packing list suggests, you'll select 4 pairs of medium weight wool blend trail-hiking socks (no cotton socks.)
 Add an additional 2 pairs of synthetic, non-cotton liner socks if you like to layer your socks for blister prevention.

-Here's an example of a hiking sock: Wigwam Merino Wool Comfort Sock
+Here's an example of a hiking sock: Hiking Sock

-Here's an example of a liner sock: Wigwam Coolmax Liner Sock
+Here's an example of a liner sock: Liner Sock